VENDOMP/x2emvsoftwares/README.md

 ## Hit me up on Telegram for the folder with all Softwares or more proof https://t.me/VENDOMP/

-## Join my dicord for softwares tutorials and more https://discord.gg/5KD2XxVZ

 This Version of X2 and all other tools are origional you can see that the X2 EMV Tool has no MASTERKEY file so its not cracked.